leoBitto/DjangoForge/docs/README.md

 ## Introduction

 DjangoForge is a project ready for deployment, based on Django.
-This manual provides detailed instructions on how to use the project and automate the deployment process using GitHub Actions.
+This manual provides detailed instructions on how to use the automatic procedure of deployment using GitHub Actions.

 ## Project Setup

-### 1. Create a Repository from Template
+### Create a Repository from Template

 1. Click on the "Use this template" button on the GitHub repository page.
 2. Create a new repository based on the template.

-### 2. Clone the New Repository Locally
+### Clone the New Repository Locally

 ```bash
 git clone --recursive https://github.com/your-username/your-new-repo.git